tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

-"Traditional Algorithm":  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
-In the context of JOSE, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman Ephemeral Static {{?RFC6090}} {{?RFC8037}}.
-In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH {{?RFC9052}}.
+"Traditional Algorithm": An asymmetric cryptographic algorithm based on integer factorization, finite-field discrete logarithms, or elliptic-curve discrete logarithms.
+In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH
+{{RFC9052}}.

 "Post-Quantum Algorithm":  An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Post-quantum algorithms can also be called quantum-resistant or quantum-safe algorithms.
 Examples of Post-Quantum Algorithm include ML-KEM.

 ## Key Encapsulation Mechanisms {#KEMs}

 For the purposes of this document, we consider a Key Encapsulation Mechanism (KEM) to be any asymmetric cryptographic scheme comprised of algorithms satisfying the following interfaces {{PQCAPI}}.

 * def kemKeyGen() -> (pk, sk)
 * def kemEncaps(pk) -> (ct, ss)